tale-toul/Harbor/ansible/Readme.md

   template:
     src: templates/harbor.j2
     dest:  /opt/harbor/harbor.cfg
+- name: Run installation script
+  command: ./install.sh
+  args:
+    chdir: /opt/harbor
+        creates: /data/database/postmaster.pid
 ```

-The first task downloads the tar file containing the online installer
+The first task downloads the tar file containing the online installer.

-The second task extracts the contents of the installer in /opt/harbor
+The second task extracts the contents of the installer in /opt/harbor.

 The third task copies the configuration file from a template.

+The fourth task runs the installer, but only when the file
+**/data/database/postmaster.pid** doesn't exist.

+After this play runs succesfully the inventory is up and running, ready to accept
+requests.